agroscope-ch/Irrigation/Documentation_irrigation/descr_algorithm.md

 ### 6. Soil evaporation

 Now, starting from the measured value $\texttt{ET}$, we estimate the evaporation from the ground.
 It can be estimated as a part of ET$_o$ that evolves during the growing season in function of the development of the canopy cover i.e. its growing shading effect until LAI max is reached.
-It is lower for young trees compared with adult trees.
+The canopy cover is lower for young trees compared with adult trees.
 We have estimated third-order polynomial curves for each of the LAI category.
 The polynomials are provided in the code and you can find below a Figure with the curves together with the corresponding points they approximate.

 ```{image} ../curves_f_DOY.png
 :align: center